Machine Learning for Asymptomatic Ratoon Stunting Disease Detection With Freely Available Satellite Based Multispectral Imaging: Results

 Variety-specific models for all machine learning algorithms performed as well as, or better than, the variety-agnostic models.
 Models specific to Q200, Q208 and Q240 outperformed the variety agnostic model, whereas those specific to Q253 and SRA14 showed no significant improvement.
 RSD in varieties Q200 and Q240 was consistently classified with higher accuracy compared to the other varieties.
 Conversely, Q253 consistently showed lower classification accuracy, while SRA14 exhibited significant variability in performance.
 Notably, a closer analysis of positive class precision revealed that, in 4 out of 5 algorithms, varieties Q200 and Q208, or the variety-agnostic model, yielded lower precision for the positive class.

 The hyperparameters and overall accuracies of the final models trained on the entire dataset are reported in Table \ref{tab4} in Appendix B now that an appropriate estimate of performance has been determined.
-The outcomes largely align with the previously observed accuracies, which is expected if the test set utilsied was representative of the sample distribution.
+The outcomes largely align with the previously observed accuracies, which is expected if the test set utilised was representative of the sample distribution.
 In this final evaluation, there were no ties for best performance across varieties.
 SVM-RBF maintained its position as the top-performing model for most varieties and QDA continued to outperform other models for SRA14.

-The feature importance analysis for diagnosing RSD revealed some variation between the GB and RF classifiers, however, both generally agreed upon several key findings.
-Notably, When sugarcane variety was not considered, both classifiers identified DWSI-6 as the most influential feature, and identified DWSI-7, DWSI-2, and spectral bands 2, 5, 6, and 11 among the top 10 most important features.
+The feature importance for diagnosing RSD revealed some variation between the GB and RF classifiers, however, both generally agreed upon several key findings.
+Notably, when sugarcane variety was not considered, both classifiers identified DWSI-6 as the most influential feature, and identified DWSI-7, DWSI-2, and spectral bands 2, 5, 6, and 11 among the top 10 most important features.
 Analysing feature importance for RSD diagnosis with separate models for each sugarcane variety indicated variations between both varieties and classifiers.
 No single feature appeared in the top 10 importance rankings across all varieties for both classifiers.
 However, across a majority of instances DWSI-6, DWSI-3, Band 2, 5, 6, 7 and 11 were the most frequently occurring features in the top 10 importance.
-A complete description of feature importance can be seen in Figure \ref{fig2:mainfig} in Appendix C.
+A complete description of feature importance can be seen in Figure \ref{fig2:mainfig} in Appendix C. The t-test to identify statistically significant vegetation indices generally supports similar findings.
+A summary of these statistical significances is available in Appendix D.